Women in India: Independent India

 In the 1990s, grants from foreign donor agencies enabled the formation of new women-oriented NGOs.
 Self-help groups and NGOs such as Self Employed Women's Association (SEWA) have played a major role in the advancement of women's rights in India.
 Many women have emerged as leaders of local movements; for example, Medha Patkar of the Narmada Bachao Andolan.

 In 1991, the Kerala High Court restricted the entry of women above the age of 10 and below the age of 50 from Sabarimala Shrine, as they were of the menstruating age.
 However, on 28 September 2018, the Supreme Court of India lifted the ban on the entry of women.
 It said that discrimination against women on any grounds, even religious, is unconstitutional.

 The Government of India declared 2001 as the Year of Women's Empowerment (Swashakti).
-The National Policy For The Empowerment Of Women came was passed in 2001.
+The National Policy For The Empowerment Of Women was passed that same year.

 In 2006, the case of Imrana, a Muslim rape victim, was highlighted by the media.
 Imrana was raped by her father-in-law.
 The pronouncement of some Muslim clerics that Imrana should marry her father-in-law led to widespread protests, and finally Imrana's father-in-law was sentenced to 10 years in prison.
 The verdict was welcomed by many women's groups and the All India Muslim Personal Law Board.

 According to a 2011 poll conducted by the Thomson Reuters Foundation, India was the "fourth most dangerous country" in the world for women, India was also noted as the worst country for women among the G20 countries, however, this report has faced criticism for promoting inaccurate perceptions.

 On 9 March 2010, one day after International Women's day, Rajya Sabha passed the Women's Reservation Bill requiring that 33% of seats in India's Parliament and state legislative bodies be reserved for women.
 In October 2017 another poll published by Thomson Reuters Foundation found that Delhi was the fourth most dangerous megacity (total 40 in the world) for women and it was also the worst megacity in the world for women when it came to sexual violence, risk of rape and harassment.